Lutjanus goldiei: Biology

 Lutjanus goldiei are opportunistic predators which have been recorded preying on crabs, snakes, fishes, small crocodiles and mammals.
 Little is known about these species but juvelines have been seen to reside further up the rivers and in shallower areas for protection.
 The juveniles are also found in mangroves.
 It is thought that the larvae may be marine but there are no records of this species in purely marine environments.

 Fisheries

-Lutjanus goldiei is a popular sporting fish and an safari-angling economy has grown around its pursuit.
+Lutjanus goldiei is a popular sporting fish and a safari-angling economy has grown around its pursuit.
 Game fishers go to both New Guinea and Sabah to fish for this species.
 It occasionally appears in the fish market at Port Moresby.
 Apart from angling for this species it is also caught using spears, handlines, traps and gill nets.
 This species has not been evaluated by the IUCN.
 Anglers from across the globe have the Papuan Black Bass on their fishing bucket list and there are a few tour operators that target these species specifically.

-Fishing Shows
+Fishing shows

-Lutjanus goldiei featured in "Volcanic Island Terror" episode 5 of season 9 of the TV series River Monsters hosted by Jeremy Wade, first broadcast in the United States on 21 May 2017.
-It also featured in episode 3 of series 5 of Extreme Fishing with Robson Green.
+Lutjanus goldiei was featured in "Volcanic Island Terror", the fifth episode of the ninth and final season of the TV series River Monsters hosted by Jeremy Wade, which first broadcast in the United States on 21 May 2017.
+It was also featured in episode 3 of the fifth season of Extreme Fishing with Robson Green.